1. Skip to content

 In another conversation, Pence urged Trump to accept the results of the election and run again in 2024.

-The filing said that Trump "disregarded" Pence's advice "in the same way he disregarded dozens of court decisions that unanimously rejected his and his allies' legal claims."
+The filing said Trump "disregarded" Pence's advice "in the same way he disregarded dozens of court decisions that unanimously rejected his and his allies' legal claims."

 "He disregarded officials in the targeted states — including those in his own party — who stated publicly that he had lost and that his specific fraud allegations were false," prosecutors said.